-A Rating-Group gathers a set of services, identified by a Service-Identifier, and subject to the same cost and rating type (e.g., \$0.1/minute).
-It is assumed that the service element is provided with Rating-Groups, Service-Identifiers, and their associated parameters that define what has to be metered by means outside the scope of this specification.
-(Examples of parameters associated to Service-Identifiers are IP 5-tuple and HTTP URL.)
-Service-Identifiers enable authorization on a per-service based credit as well as itemized reporting of service usage.
+A rating-group gathers a set of services, identified by a Service-Identifier and subject to the same cost and rating type (e.g., \$0.1/minute).
+It is assumed that the Service Element is provided with rating-groups, service-identifiers, and their associated parameters that define what has to be metered by means outside the scope of this specification.
+(Examples of parameters associated to service-identifiers are IP 5-tuples and HTTP URLs.)
+Serviceidentifiers enable authorization on a per-service-based credit as well as itemized reporting of service usage.
 It is up to the credit-control server whether to authorize credit for one or more services or for the whole rating-group.
 However, the client SHOULD always report used units at the finest supported level of granularity.
-Where quota is allocated to a rating-group, all the services belonging to that group draw from the allotted quota.
-The following is a graphical representation of the relationship between service-identifiers, rating-groups, credit pools, and credit-control (sub-)session.
+Where a quota is allocated to a rating-group, all the services belonging to that group draw from the allotted quota.
+Figure 2 provides a graphical representation of the relationship between service-identifiers, rating-groups, credit pools, and credit-control (sub-)sessions.